Olympian Brendan Green

 Brendan Green: Hay River's World Class Biathlete in Competition

 Brendan Green had one of the greatest sporting careers in Canadian biathlon history.
 He competed for 11 years on the World Cup circuit with over 200 starts, competed in 3 Olympic Games and anchored the men’s relay team to 3 World Championship Medals.

-Brendan started cross country skiing at about the age of three, and began competing in local Hay River races at the age of 7, winning his first race at the PtHubs in 1994.
+Brendan started cross-country skiing at about the age of three and began competing in local Hay River races at the age of 7, winning his first race at the PtHubs in 1994.
 He started biathlon training under the direction of Hay River coach Pat Bobinski in 1996.
-At 10 years of age, he was winning back to back gold medals in Alberta Cup Biathlon races, and was the top NWT Cross Country Skier in his age category.
+At 10 years of age, he was winning back-to-back gold medals in Alberta Cup Biathlon races and was the top NWT Cross Country Skier in his age category.
 He also excelled in track and field events, and competed throughout his elementary and high school years at NWT Track and Field Championships, setting records that are still upheld.
-The Arctic Winter Games provided him his first international racing competitions where he achieved medal wins in 1998 and 2000.
+The Arctic Winter Games provided him with his first international racing competitions where he achieved medal wins in 1998 and 2000.
 He attracted national attention in 2001 after winning gold and silver medals the Canadian Biathlon Championships.
 Later that year, he was selected to a special national program (the 2010 Development Team) to groom Canada’s top biathlon talent for the 2010 Olympics.
 His strong performance in this program enabled him to compete in a number of European races.
-A clue that he had a bright future in sport came when he finished first and second at the German National Championships – a biathlon powerhouse - against competitors from their top sports schools.
+A clue that he had a bright future in sports came when he finished first and second at the German National Championships – a biathlon powerhouse - against competitors from their top sports schools.